trekdemo/ruby-threading/slides.md

 ### Queue
 The only thread-safe data structure from standard lib.
+Can be implemented with an Array, a Mutex and a ConditionalVariable.

 * `#push` and `#pop`
 * blocks on `#pop`

 Note:
   You might be thinking: "With all of the great concurrency support available to Java on the JVM, surely the JRuby Array and Hash are thread-safe?"

   They're not.
 For the exact reason mentioned above, using a thread-safe data structure in a single-threaded context would reduce performance.

 # How many threads do I need?

+Note:
   * It depends
   * There is no golden number
   * You have to measure

 ## CPU-bound vs IO-bound

 Note:
-  With MRI, there is no difference between threaded and non-threaded code, because the GIL locks the execution if it's a CPU-bound task.
+  * With MRI, there is no difference between threaded and non-threaded code, because the GIL locks the execution if it's a CPU-bound task.

-  But if you have IO heavy operations, you can do them in paralell.
+  * But if you have IO heavy operations, you can do them in paralell.